The Management Sciences and Patient Safety Division offers four awards:

 - Submit an abstract in the field of management science or patient safety.

-- Be the presenting author of an accepted abstract for the upcoming AACC Annual Scientific Meeting.
+- Be the presenting author of an accepted abstract for the upcoming ADLM Annual Scientific Meeting.